vbookshelf/Digital-Humans-Resources/README.md

   https://www.hume.ai/products#empathicVoiceInterface

 ## Machiavellian behaviour in LLMs
-Is an LLM pretending to be honest, helpful and harmless?
+Is an LLM pretending to be honest, helpful and harmless?<br>
 Is an LLM fine tuning human users?

 - ALIGNMENT FAKING IN LARGE LANGUAGE MODELS<br>